pedrocatalao/invoicexpress-google-sheets/README.md

   ![](docs/invxpress-screenshot.png)

 ### To get this working
+* Open or create a new Google sheet document
 * Go to the menu `Tools` > `Script Editor`
 * Overwrite the contents of `Code.gs` (copy&paste)
 * Save the script